yampelo/beagle/README.md

 ### Browsing Existing Graphs

-Clicking on a datasource on the sidebar renderes a table of all parsed graphs for that datasource.
+Clicking on a datasource on the sidebar renders a table of all parsed graphs for that datasource.

 <center>
 <img src="docs/imgs/existing_graphs_page.png">